In this article I will explain with an example, how to read and import

 End Sub

-Read and import Excel file data to DataGridView using ClosedXml using C# and VB.Net
+Reading and importing Excel file data to DataGridView using ClosedXml in C# and VB.Net

 C#